Annotations for “A Night at the Lawyers” 8 pages in Cinema Purgatorio #6

 - “Errol [Flynn]” was a popular swashbuckling actor (and womanizer) who worked for WB.

-- “Errol’s second statuatory rape charge” – Actor Errol Flynn was charged with two counts of statuatory rape in 1942.
+- “Errol’s second statuatory rape charge” refers to Actor Errol Flynn having been charged with two counts of statuatory rape in 1942.
 The trial took place in late January and early February 1943.
 Flynn was acquitted.

 - “Busby’s lawyer” was Jerry Geisler, who was the defense attorney for Busby Berkeley, Errol Flynn, and many other famous celebrity trials.